Frequently asked questions about Ocoee River whitewater rafting

 Do I need whitewater rafting experience to go on the Ocoee?

 For the summer shorts or a bathing suit or swim trunks and a T-shirt are best.
 Shoes that will stay on your feet are required, which can be river sandals, old tennis shoes, or nylon topped water shoes.
 No Flip Flops or other shoes that won’t stay on your feet!
 For the cooler weather we recommend synthetic fabrics such as polypropylene or nylon or synthetic fleece.
-We have some “spray gear” to keep off the splash and if it is really cold we have wet suits at the outpost –all free to our guest.
+We have some “spray gear” to keep off the splash and if it is really cold we have wet suits at the outpost –all free to our guests.

 What else should I bring?